 On October 1, 2004, Herbalife filed a registration statement with the U.S. Securities and Exchange Commission (the "SEC") in connection with an initial public offering (the "IPO").
-Herbalife plans to change its name to Herbalife Ltd. prior to the effectiveness of the registration statement.
 Herbalife is offering its common shares as part of a series of recapitalization transactions that it anticipates closing in connection with the consummation of the IPO as follows:

-- a tender offer for any and all of the outstanding $11^3/4\%$ senior subordinated notes due 2010, issued by Herbalife International, which is referred to as the $1\frac{1}{7}/4\%$ Notes, and related consent solicitation to amend the indenture governing the $11^3/4\%$ Notes; - the redemption of 40% of its outstanding $9^{1/2}$ % notes due 2011, which is referred to as the $9^{1/2}$ % Notes; - the replacement of Herbalife International's existing \$205.0 million senior credit facility with a new \$225.0 million senior credit facility; - the payment of a \$110.0 million special cash dividend to the current shareholders of Herbalife subject to upward adjustment in the event that the underwriters exercise their over-allotment option.
-The new purchasers of Herbalife common shares in the IPO will not be entitled to participate in this special cash dividend; and - the amendment of Herbalife's Memorandum and Articles of Association to: (1) effect a 1:2 reverse stock split of Herbalife's common shares; (2) increase Herbalife's authorized common shares to 500 million shares; and (3) increase Herbalife's authorized preference shares to 7.5 million shares.
+- a tender offer for any and all of the outstanding $11^3/4\%$ senior subordinated notes due 2010, issued by Herbalife International, which is referred to as the $1\frac{1}{7}/4\%$ Notes, and related consent solicitation to amend the indenture governing the $11^3/4\%$ Notes; - the redemption of 40% of its outstanding $9^{1}/2\%$ notes due 2011, which is referred to as the $9^{1}/2\%$ Notes; - the replacement of Herbalife International's existing \$205.0 million senior credit facility with a new \$225.0 million senior credit facility; - the payment of a \$109.3 million special cash dividend to the current shareholders of Herbalife subject to upward adjustment in the event that the underwriters exercise their over-allotment option.
+The new purchasers of Herbalife common shares in the IPO will not be entitled to participate in this special cash dividend; and - the amendment of Herbalife's Memorandum and Articles of Association to: (1) effect a 1:2 reverse stock split of Herbalife's common shares; (2) increase Herbalife's authorized common shares to 500 million shares; and (3) increase Herbalife's authorized preference shares to 7.5 million shares all of which took effect on December 1, 2004.